 In addition to that, you will need to inspect the pipes that are already there.
 If they are too small, you will need to replace them with larger ones so the basement can drain properly.
 Additionally, check the depth of the plumbing.
 To have optimal flow, it must have sufficient depth.

-Whether you want a half bath or a full bath, it makes no difference.
-Both options require a toilet, so take your time selecting the option that will be most functional in your basement even though the toilet in your above-ground bathroom functions without a hitch; installing a new one in your remodeled basement bathroom can benefit from one of the specialized toilet designs available.
+Whether you want to add a bathroom, half bath, or a full bath, it makes no difference.
+Both options require a toilet, so take your time selecting the option that will be most functional add a bathroom in your basement even though the toilet in your above-ground bathroom functions without a hitch; installing a new one in your remodeled basement bathroom can benefit from one of the specialized toilet designs available.

-There are a variety of toilets available for your basement, some of which include pressure-assisted, composting, sewage-ejector, and up-flushing models.
-Pressure-assisted toilets generate pressure to force wastewater and sewage through the lines, so preventing the lines from becoming clogged.
+There are a variety of add a bathroom available for your basement, some of which include pressure-assisted, composting, sewage-ejector, and up-flushing models.
+Pressure-assisted toilets generate pressure to force wastewater and sewage through the lines, preventing the lines from becoming clogged.
 These toilets are also known as pressure-assist toilets.
 On the other hand, toilets that flush from the top down are connected straight to the drain lines.

 Focus on the Lighting